Ladies’ Weekend

 Cardinal Springs Farm (Sperryville, VA)

 Enjoy the serenity of the Blue Ridge in a historic, completely renovated 1860s farmhouse or a new, upscale Barn Loft.
 Experience farm life at its best on a secluded 130 acre farm less.
 Swim, fish, and canoe in pristine ponds.
 Hike miles of mountain trails.
 Marvel at our lush gardens, friendly farm animals, and stunning views.
-Farmhouse sleeps up to seven and Barn Loft sleeps four (starting at $385).
+Farmhouse sleeps up to seven and Barn Loft sleeps four.

 More places to stay in Rappahannock County >